GeorgeTak/Diploma-thesis/README.md

 5. **See the results**
    - Scroll down to view performance tables, ROC curves, and LIME explanations.
-   - Ignore any warning signs that you will see!!!
+   - Ignore any warning signs that you will see.

 ---